Pepperrs/feed-reader-testing/README.md

 ### Added bonus feature tests

-I added a test for a future button which would remove an entry from the feed.
+I added tests for a future button which would remove an entry from the feed.